Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: Related Work

 \subsection{Graph Neural Networks}

-Graph neural networks are powerful deep neural networks that could perform on graph data directly~\citep{scarselli2008graph,kipf2016semi,velivckovic2017graph,hamilton2017inductive,zhang2018end,lee2018graph}.
-Most of these approaches fit within the framework of ``neural message passing''~\citep{gilmer2017neural}.
-In the message passing framework, a GNN is regarded as a message passing algorithm where node representations are iteratively calculated from the features of their neighborhood nodes using a differentiable aggregation function.
-GNNs have been applied to a wide variety of tasks, including node classification~\citep{kipf2016semi,velivckovic2017graph,hamilton2017inductive,bo2021beyond}, link prediction~\citep{schlichtkrull2018modeling,zhang2018link}, and graph classification~\citep{zhang2018end,lee2018graph}.
+Graph neural networks are powerful deep neural networks that could perform on graph data directly~\cite{scarselli2008graph,kipf2016semi,velivckovic2017graph,hamilton2017inductive,zhang2018end,lee2018graph}.
+GNNs have been applied to a wide variety of tasks, including node classification~\cite{kipf2016semi,velivckovic2017graph,hamilton2017inductive,bo2021beyond,chen2023universal}, link prediction~\cite{schlichtkrull2018modeling,zhang2018link,fan2019metapath}, graph clustering~\cite{pan2023beyond,fan2020one2multi,wang2017community}, and graph classification~\cite{zhang2018end,lee2018graph}.
 For graph classification, the task we majorly focus on here, the major challenge in applying GNNs is how to generate the representation of the entire graph.
-Common approaches to this problem is simply summing up or averaging all the node embedding in final layer.
-Several literatures argue that such simply operation will greatly ignore high-level structure that might be presented in the graph, and then propose to learn the hierarchical structure of graph in an end-to-end manner~\citep{zhang2018end,ying2018hierarchical,lee2019self,gao2019graph}.
-Although these methods have achieved remarkable results in I.I.D setting, they largely ignore the generalization ability in OOD setting, which is crucial for real applications.
+Common approaches to this problem are simply summing up or averaging all the node embedding in the final layer.
+Several literatures argue that such simple operation will greatly ignore high-level structure that might be presented in the graph, and then propose to learn the hierarchical structure of graph in an end-to-end manner~\cite{zhang2018end,ying2018hierarchical,lee2019self,gao2019graph}.
+Although these methods have achieved remarkable results in I.I.D setting, most of them largely ignore the generalization ability in OOD setting, which is crucial for real applications.
+During the review process, we notice several works claiming the importance of OOD generalization on graph classification tasks~\cite{li2022ood,wu2022discovering,chen2022learning,li2022learning}.
+Unlike the framework of OOD-GNN~\cite{li2022ood}, which learns a single embedding for each graph and decorrelates each dimension of embeddings, our framework emphasizes the need to learn meaningful high-level representations for each subgraph and decorrelate those representations.
+DIR~\cite{wu2022discovering} divides a graph into causal- and non-causal part by an edge threshold.
+However, the threshold is set as the same for all graphs and is hard to select a good threshold for all graphs.
+CIGA~\cite{chen2022learning} proposes to maximize the agreement between the invariant part of graphs with the same labels.
+For example, the functional groups $\text{NO}_2$ and $\text{NH}_2$ could both determine the mutagenicity of a molecule.
+However, subgraphs with the same labels may not always be identical.
+DisC~\cite{fan2022debiasing} studies how to learn causal substructure in severe bias scenarios.
+Other methods~\cite{li2022learning, yang2022learning} are based on the environmental inference framework, in which these methods iteratively infer the environment labels of graphs and learn the invariant information based on the environment labels.